Zarhult/jstats/README.md

 # Python Dependencies

-`jstats` uses `requests` for fetching URLs, `beautifulsoup4` for ease of parsing HTML, and `natto-py` for extracting morphemes from Japanese text.
+`jstats` uses `requests` for fetching URLs, `beautifulsoup4` for ease of parsing HTML, `natto-py` for extracting morphemes from Japanese text, and `ebooklib` for working with ebook files.
 These can be installed with pip:
 ```
 pip install requests
 pip install beautifulsoup4
 pip install natto-py
+pip install ebooklib
 ```
 This only matters if you want to run `jstats.py` with your own installation of python.
 As stated above, it is also necessary to install mecab.